IBM/watson-voice-bot/README.md

 * [**Watson Speech To Text**](https://console.bluemix.net/catalog/services/speech-to-text)
 * [**Watson Text To Speech**](https://console.bluemix.net/catalog/services/text-to-speech)

-### 3. Import the Conversation workspace
+### 3. Upload the Watson Assistant workspace

-Launch the `Watson Assistant` tool.
-Use the `import` icon button on the right
+Now that our services are created and the app is deployed we need to update tell the application to use a specific Watson Assistant dialog.
+We'll be using the file [`data/workspace.json`](data/workspace.json), which documents our entire conversation dialog.
+To do this, launch the Watson Assistant tool and use the `import` icon button on the right.
+Find the [`data/workspace.json`](data/workspace.json) file from the cloned repo and import that to the Watson Assistant tool.

-Find the local version of [`data/assistant/workspaces/voicebot.json`](data/assistant/workspaces/voicebot.json) and select `Import`.
-Find the `Workspace ID` by clicking on the context menu of the new workspace and select `View details`.
-Save this ID for later.
+Each workspace in Watson Assistant has a specific ID, to find the `Workspace ID` for a given workspace, click the context menu of the workspace and select `View details`.
+The workspace ID can be copied and saved as we'll need it in the next step.

-*Optionally*, to view the conversation dialog select the workspace and choose the **Dialog** tab, here's a snippet of the dialog:
+Optionally, to view the conversation dialog select the workspace and choose the **Dialog** tab, here's a snippet of the dialog:

 ![](doc/source/images/dialog.png)

-If running the application using the toolchain then continue back with Step 5 in the previous section [Configuring Environment variables ](#5-configure-environment-variable) else move on to Step 4 below.

-### 4. Configure credentials
+### 4. Configure `.env` with credentials

-The credentials for IBM Cloud services (Assistant, Speech To Text and Text To Speech), can be found in the ``Services`` menu in IBM Cloud, by selecting the ``Service Credentials`` option for each service.

-The other settings for Conversation was collected during the earlier setup step (``WORKSPACE_ID``).

-Copy the [`env.sample`](env.sample) to `.env`.
+Our services are created and workspace uploaded.
+It's now time to let our application run locally and to do we'll configure a simple text file with the values we want to use.
+We begin by copying the the [`env.sample`](env.sample) file and naming it `.env`.

 ```
-$ cp env.sample .env (optional)
+cp env.sample .env
 ```

-> Note: This is an optional step that you will have to execute in the event where you see that the credentials are not getting picked up from the Cloud Runtime (`VCAP_SERVICES`) for some reason.
-Edit the `.env` file with the necessary settings.
+We now populate the key-value pairs with credentials for each IBM Cloud service (Assistant, Speech To Text, and Text To Speech).
+These values can be found in the `Services` menu in IBM Cloud, by selecting the `Service Credentials` option for each service.

+Lastly, the `WORKSPACEID` value was retrieved in the previous step, we use that value here. earlier setup step (`WORKSPACE_ID`).

 #### `env.sample:`